alex-delalande/potentials-entropic-sd-ot/README.md

 # Nearly Tight Convergence Bounds for Semi-discrete Entropic Optimal Transport

-Experiments for the preprint *Nearly Tight Convergence Bounds for Semi-discrete Entropic Optimal Transport*, Alex Delalande.
+Experiments for the article <a href="https://arxiv.org/pdf/2110.12678.pdf">*Nearly Tight Convergence Bounds for Semi-discrete Entropic Optimal Transport*</a>, AISTATS2022, Alex Delalande.

 Notebooks:
-* ```suboptimaliy.ipynb```: shows the rate of convergence of suboptimality on toy examples in dimension 1
+* ```suboptimality.ipynb```: plots the rate of convergence of the difference of costs on toy examples in dimension 1.
-* ```potentials-behavior-sourcename.ipynb```: study the behavior of the potentials w.r.t. regularization parameter on a toy example in dimension 1 with source *sourcename*
+* ```potentials-behavior-sourcename.ipynb```: study the behavior of the potentials w.r.t. regularization parameter on a toy example in dimension 1 with source *sourcename*.